loveencounterflow/webguy/README.md

 * **`[+]`** in `props.acquire_depth_first()`, allow both `generator` <del>and `decorator`</del> to produce a
   'local' value for `target` that will override `cfg.target`; this will allow to distribute properties over a number of targets.
+* **`[+]`** <del>`WEBGUY.types.declare`: consider to prohibit adding, removing types from the default export instance as it may be considered too brittle: declaring a type can potentially change results of `type_of`, too, so even consumers that do not make use of the new type could be affected.
+A dependent module may or may not see the same instance of `WEBGUY.types`, depending on their precise dependency declarations *and* depending on the package manager used.</del> <ins>Types are now always declared at instantiation time, later declarations are not (and likely will not be) implemented.